 Once again, Dr. Horton gave my skin a close, honest look.
 She described the procedures available, the products that might help.
 We talked about expectations and possible results.

 I didn’t want to look as if I were 30, that is neither possible nor desirable.
 I just wanted to look better.
 I wanted to still be me, just a little less droopy.
 I didn’t want people to notice I’d had something done; rather, I wanted people who looked at me to think I looked terrific.

 After the neck lift, I had an adverse reaction to the anesthesia.
 Dr, Horton and her staff made sure I had the best care, followed not just my physical state, but made sure that the care was billed properly.
 The crisis was short lived, but I am thankful that Dr. Horton was present, aware, and working for me.

 The results are exactly what we’d hoped.
 The tiny scars are nearly invisible and while I may not have a swan neck, I have the definition and smoothness I’d hoped for.
 Once again, the follow-up was wonderful.
 Dr. Horton’s perfectionism spotted small things that required a little surface treatment, so she dealt with those.

-When I needed subtle aesthetic assistance, I turned to Dr. Horton’s SPA.
-Her practitioners have the same attitude as Dr. Horton: truthful assessment, credible expectations, and genuine concern for the patient.
+When I needed subtle aesthetic assistance, I turned to Emily Sespaniak, Aesthetic Nurse Practitioner.
+She has the same attitude as Dr. Horton: truthful assessment, credible expectations, and genuine concern for the patient.
 I’ve had a little filler here and there, and IPL for dark spots.
 Maintaining the view that less is more, I’ve been more than pleased with the results.